FlowChef/FlowChef/README.md

   <img src="assets/flowchef_cat.png" alt="FlowChef Inverse Problems" width="600"/>
 </p>

-### InstaFlow:
+FlowChef provides support for solving inverse problems using models with more direct trajectories, specifically Rectified-Diffusion and InstaFlow.
+Our experiments demonstrate that Rectified-Diffusion achieves exceptional performance that rivals state-of-the-art approaches in this domain.

+We find that a major computational bottleneck in existing methods stems from the Variational Autoencoders (VAEs).
+Rather than attempting to resolve this limitation, our focus is on exploring and leveraging the elegant theoretical properties of pure diffusion and flow models that follow straight trajectories.
+Needless to say that by incorporating better VAE tricks (from prior works) will improve the FlowChef further.

-Run following command to test inverse problems on InstaFlow using FlowChef without backpropagation.
+Run following command to test inverse problems using FlowChef without backpropagation.
 Importantly, this is first step towards the gradient-free solution however latent space of VAE and VAE itself could add unwanted non-linearity.
 Therefore, as outlined in the paper, inference is lightning fast but may not be the SOTA all the time.

 Supported opetators: `inpaint`, `super`, `deblur`

+### InstaFlow:

 ```bash
 # hyperparameters for super resolution and deblurring